discsim/frank/docs/quickstart.rst

 To interface with the code more directly, you can use it as a library.

-First import some basic stuff from frank and load the data (we'll use the DSHARP observations of AS 209, available as a UVTable `here <https://github.com/discsim/frankenstein/blob/master/tutorials/AS209_continuum.dat>`_).
+First import some basic stuff from frank and load the data (again using the DSHARP observations of AS 209, available as a UVTable `here <https://github.com/discsim/frankenstein/blob/master/tutorials/AS209_continuum.dat>`_).

 .. code-block:: python

-    import numpy as np

     from frank.constants import rad_to_arcsec
     from frank.radial_fitters import FrankFitter